zDavidB/akamai-mpulse/List_mPulse_Annotations.md

 - First create an mPulse Auth token, see Create mPulse Auth Token.
 Ideally save the Auth token as an env variable, e.g. **X_MPULSE_TOKEN** to be used in the API request below

 - Determine which Domain Id for the App or Apps  you need to list the annotations, the same annotation may be applied to multiple apps in one request.
-See the App domains page for the domain ids required.

 - Next, determine the (Unix) Epoch time value in microseconds for the start of the annotations and optionally (ideally) the end of the annotations, e.g. `2021-09-20T10:55:37+01:00` == `1632131737000`

 - Create and execute an API request as below.
+     - the `&domain=12345` is optional and doesn't need to be added, also more than one domain id can be specified as comma seperated values
+     - the `date-start` is optional but you could end up with quite a long list
+     - the `date-end` may also be added

 - The response should be a 200 with a JSON payload with a JSON payload listing all the annotations for the matching criteria

-Note the JSON payload for each request
+Note the JSON payload for each request.

 ## curl version
 ```shell